socrata/odn-backend/README.md

 simply run `npm install` from within the project directory to install all dependencies.

+### Memcached

+The ODN backend uses [memcached](https://memcached.org/) to cache responses from the Socrata backend and store map sessions.
+To install memcached on a mac, use `brew install memcached`.

 ### Server

 Use `npm run server` to start the development